openstack/charm-cinder/README.md

 Network Space support
 ---------------------

 This charm supports the use of Juju Network Spaces, allowing the charm to be bound to network space configurations managed directly by Juju.
 This is only supported with Juju 2.0 and above.

 API endpoints can be bound to distinct network spaces supporting the network separation of public, internal and admin endpoints.

 Access to the underlying MySQL instance can also be bound to a specific space using the shared-db relation.

 To use this feature, use the --bind option when deploying the charm:

     juju deploy cinder --bind "public=public-space internal=internal-space admin=admin-space shared-db=internal-space"

-alternatively these can also be provided as part of a juju native bundle configuration:
+Alternatively these can also be provided as part of a juju native bundle
+configuration:

     cinder:
       charm: cs:xenial/cinder